 Here’s a fun fall craft for kids using apples~ creating math patterns using apple prints!
 Children can practice their patterning skills through this super fun art process.
 (This post also includes a free printable where kids can create their own apple patterns on paper.)

-Are you following our Fall Crafts & Learning Pinterest board?
+Follow our Fall Crafts & Learning Pinterest board!

 One of our favorite fall themed learning activities is making apple prints!
 It’s so easy to do and can be adapted for a wide variety of ages.